Robust Deep Network Learning of Nonlinear Regression Tasks by Parametric Leaky Exponential Linear Units (LELUs) and a Diffusion Metric: Results and Discussions

 \subsection{Unidimensional Problems}

 The proposed unidimensional problems\footnote{Source files available in \url{http://github.com/ebiga/nn_1d_overfit_ex}} represent certain important features of the target motor model.
-A hyperbolic tangent function is chosen for its non-monotonic change of slope, whereas an exponential function is chosen for its fast change of properties.
-Numerical experiments with a NN of depths $n = [7, 8]$ and widths $m = [120, 240]$ (fixed per layer) are executed for the \af's listed in Table \ref{tanh_table}.
+A hyperbolic tangent function is chosen for its non-monotonic change of slope, whereas an exponential function is chosen for its large and fast change of properties.
+Numerical experiments with NNs of different depths and widths are executed with the previously presented \afs.
+A set 4 seeds of He-Normal \cite{heDelvingDeepRectifiers2015} and 2 seeds of Glorot-Uniform \cite{glorotUnderstandingDifficultyTraining2010} weight initialisers have been generated and the results are presented in the form of mean and standard deviation.
+Where applicable, experiments with L2 regularisation are also reported.